nextgis/docs_ngweb/source/admin_tasks.rst

 Measurement
 ~~~~~~~~~~~

-The section sets the parameters responsible for various measurements on the web map:
+The section sets the parameters responsible for various measurements on the Web Map:

 * Units of length measurement (according to the selected SRS)
 * Units of measurement of areas (in accordance with the selected SRS)